leannebiju/smiley/README.md

-# smiley
+# Smiley

-Creating a design in figma and use it in html css code.
+Creating a simple pixelated design in figma and using it in HTML, CSS code.
-Here I am trying to create a simple smiley face that smiles when toggled.
+Here I am trying to create a simple emoticon that smiles when toggled and goes back to neutral when toggled again.